 There are best practices for taking the visualizations and composing them together in a dashboard.
 In fact, some composition choices might actually make you change what visualization you had selected as optimal before.
 We cover best practices for arranging dashboards in Arranging your Charts as a Dashboard.

 At this stage, it is recommended that the visualizations and dashboards be sketched out on paper or using a lo-fi tool that is not connected to any real data.
 The reason for this is that it allows you to quickly throw out bad ideas without worrying about the time investment.
 It also allows you to focus on design instead of checking if the numbers are right.
 We talk through visualization and dashboard prototyping strategies in Dashboard Prototyping and Feedback.

 Once we are satisfied with the prototype we have to create the dashboard using real data.

 Find the Data

-If the dashboard is useful the amount of views and total number of viewers is likely to grow.
+If the dashboard is useful, the amount of views and number of viewers is likely to grow.
 Adding links, interactivity, and documentation to a dashboard helps it accommodate more use cases and inspire other dashboard creators.
-Also as the number of views/viewers increases spending time optimizing queries becomes an important way of keeping the dashboard useful.
-We outline the steps in Scaling Dashboards
+Also as the number of views and viewers increases, spending time optimizing queries becomes an important way of keeping the dashboard useful.
+We outline the steps in Scaling Dashboards.

-Datasources, tables, and fields change, dashboards need to change with it.
+Datasources, tables, and fields change, and dashboards need to change with them.
 Setting up scheduled times to review dashboards is critical to keeping them relevant and functional.
 Providing a way for the audience to alert you about issues will allow you to make informed improvements to the dashboard.
-We cover maintenance in Making Sure Your Dashboard Always Gets Better
+We cover maintenance in Making Sure your Dashboard Always gets better.